South Africa Silver Linings in times of COVID-19

 The journey across South Africa took us past so many of the townships in which more than a quarter of the population live.
 Normally found on the outskirts of a town or city, they reflect the failure of the country to heal from apartheid and the inability of a government to cope with such colossal destitution and poverty.

-From a distance the approaching township reminds you of an abandoned construction site or a refuse tip.
+From a distance, the approaching township reminds you of an abandoned construction site or a refuse tip.
 But, as you drive closer, the hundreds of rusty corrugated iron huts take shape.
-Roofs are held in place by old rubber car tyres, and they resemble abandoned allotment sheds left to weather and corrode.
-But these are not abandoned sheds, they are what millions call home.
+Roofs are held in place by old rubber car tires, and they resemble abandoned allotment sheds left to weather and corrode.
+But these are not abandoned sheds; they are what millions call home.
 Though I’m not to blame, a helpless guilt washes over me.

 As we neared our final destination, and after going through several gate check ins and security inspections, we arrived in Klaserie Private Nature Reserve.
-The bush camp we were making our way to, sat on 3000 hectares of private land in the reserve.
+The bush camp we were making our way to, sat on 3000 hectares of private land in the reserve, offering a unique camping tour experience.
 We found out later that it shares an unfenced boundary with Kruger National Park.

 We jiggled along the grassy tracks, becoming increasingly aware that this wasn’t quite what we had been expecting.
 As we rattled along in Bucky, our excitement grew.
 This was way beyond anything we had imagined.

 For the next two and half months, our home was a wildlife paradise.
-Where wild animals roamed freely and where Covid-19 became a hazy memory – only being brought to mind when we ventured on the hour drive into the nearest town to get supplies, before retreating to our world of wonder.
+Where wild animals roamed freely and where COVID-19 became a hazy memory – only being brought to mind when we ventured on the hour drive into the nearest town to get supplies, before retreating to our world of wonder.
+Our travel package also included a visit to Chobe National Park, a key destination known for its abundant wildlife.

 But it wasn’t only the camp itself that was a pleasant surprise, but its location.